gliese1337/Railyard/README.md

 If you have provided implementations for *all* operators used in a particular expression, then you can use

 * `parser.interpret(tokens: Iterable<string>): unknown` This method will attempt to apply your operator definitions to the appropriate arguments to produce a value.
-By default, everything token that is not recognized as a registered operator name is treated as an input value, and by default all inputs are interpreted as decimal floating-point numbers with JavaScript's built-in `parseFloat` function.
+By default, every token that is not recognized as a registered operator name is treated as an input value, and by default all inputs are interpreted as decimal floating-point numbers with JavaScript's built-in `parseFloat` function.

 `parser.interpret(['3', '*', '(', '2', '+', '1', ')']) === 9`